- Anticipates Early Data Readout for Phase 2b Study of PTI-125 in Alzheimer’s Disease -

 Alzheimer’s disease is a progressive brain disorder that destroys memory and thinking skills.
 Currently, there are no drug therapies to halt Alzheimer’s disease, much less reverse its course.
 In the U.S. alone, approximately 5.8 million people are currently living with Alzheimer’s disease, and approximately 487,000 people age 65 or older developed Alzheimer’s in 2019.1 The number of people living with Alzheimer’s disease is expected to grow dramatically in the years ahead, resulting in a growing social and economic burden.2

 About Cassava Sciences, Inc.

-The mission of Cassava Sciences is to detect and treat neurodegenerative diseases, such as Alzheimer’s disease.
-Over the past ten years, we have combined state-of-the-art technology with new insights in neurobiology to develop novel solutions for Alzheimer’s disease.
-We own worldwide development and commercial rights to our research programs in Alzheimer’s disease, and related technology, without royalty obligations to any third-party.
+The mission of Cassava Sciences, Inc. is to detect and treat neurodegenerative diseases, such as Alzheimer’s disease.
+Over the past 10 years, Cassava Sciences has combined state-of-the-art technology with new insights in neurobiology to develop novel solutions for Alzheimer’s disease.
+Cassava Sciences owns worldwide development and commercial rights to its research programs in Alzheimer’s disease, and related technologies, without royalty obligations to any third-party.

 Cassava Sciences, Inc.